Sourcing / Pricing

 Do you price-match imported suppliers?

-Generally no — the price reflects domestic supply with third-party verification, and matching offshore pricing would mean cutting QC.
+Generally no. The price reflects domestic supply with third-party verification, and matching offshore pricing would mean cutting QC.
 We do honor occasional promo codes (currently WELCOME10 for new-customer orders) that bring the per-mg closer to imported levels without compromising verification.

 What's the cheapest research peptide on the catalog?